JARyon/SilkDesigns/README.md

   Seasonal - Valentines, Christmas, Winter, Summer, Fall, Spring etc.

 7) Allow adding of history input/import.
 For onboarding of a franchise, they may have historical data for arrangement history.
 This screen would allow for the input of that data so delivery of recently viewed arrangements can be avoided.

-8) Remove the Success Message when creating a customer and rediret to customer list.
-9) When creating a customer, it automatically creates a location.  change the name of that default location from "Default customer location" to be the name of the customer.

 ========  Other To Do  ========